chidi150c/coinbase/misc/prompt7_Change_Proccess.md

 	t.mu.Unlock()
 	return msg, nil
 }

+// consolidateDust collapses tiny (notional < minNotional) lots on a side, without changing exposure.
+// 1) If the newest lot is dust, merge it backward into the previous lot (repeat as needed).
+// 2) Merge any older dust lots forward into the newest lot.
+// RunnerIDs are kept authoritative: if a merged-from lot was a runner, the merged-into index remains (or becomes) a runner.
+// NOTE: px should be the best current mark/close (same used for notional checks). func (t *Trader) consolidateDust(book *SideBook, px float64, minNotional float64) {
+	if len(book.Lots) < 2 {
+		return
+	}

+	ensureRunner := func(idx int) {
+		// add idx to RunnerIDs if not present for _, r := range book.RunnerIDs {
+			if r == idx { return }
+		}
+		book.RunnerIDs = append(book.RunnerIDs, idx)
+	}

+	// shift RunnerIDs after removing lot at removedIdx shiftAfterRemoval := func(removedIdx int) {
+		if len(book.RunnerIDs) == 0 { return }
+		out := book.RunnerIDs[:0]
+		for _, r := range book.RunnerIDs {
+			if r == removedIdx {
+				// dropped lot: skip
+				continue
+			}
+			if r > removedIdx {
+				r--
+			}
+			out = append(out, r)
+		}
+		book.RunnerIDs = append([]int(nil), out...)
+	}

+	// merge fromIdx -> toIdx (toIdx absorbs) mergeInto := func(fromIdx, toIdx int) {
+		a := book.Lots[toIdx] // survivor
+		b := book.Lots[fromIdx]

+		// If either is runner, survivor must be runner wereRunner := false
+		for _, r := range book.RunnerIDs {
+			if r == fromIdx || r == toIdx {
+				wereRunner = true
+				break
+			}
+		}

+		// VWAP price on size
+		totalBase := a.SizeBase + b.SizeBase
+		if totalBase > 0 {
+			totalQuote := a.OpenPrice*a.SizeBase + b.OpenPrice*b.SizeBase
+			a.OpenPrice = totalQuote / totalBase
+		}
+		a.SizeBase += b.SizeBase
+		a.EntryFee += b.EntryFee
+		// keep a.Take as-is; exit logic will recompute previews anyway
+		// (Optional) concatenate reasons
+    	a.Reason = strings.TrimSpace(a.Reason + " merge:" + strconv.Itoa(b.LotID))

+		// Remove fromIdx
+		book.Lots = append(book.Lots[:fromIdx], book.Lots[fromIdx+1:]...)
+		shiftAfterRemoval(fromIdx)

+		// Re-assert runner on survivor if either constituent was runner if wereRunner {
+			ensureRunner(toIdx)
+		}
+	}

+	// 1) If newest is dust, merge it backward repeatedly for len(book.Lots) >= 2 {
+		newestIdx := len(book.Lots) - 1
+		newest := book.Lots[newestIdx]
+		if newest.SizeBase*px >= minNotional {
+			break
+		}
+		// Merge newest into previous (newestIdx-1 survives) mergeInto(newestIdx, newestIdx-1)
+	}
+}
-}} with only the necessary minimal changes to implement {{having multiple runners coexist by converting the runner id to a slice of runner ids so that no runner is demoted to normal lot if once a runner.}}.
+}} with only the necessary minimal changes to implement {{release t.mu before invoking closeLot in step.go exit triggers by unlocking prior to the call (and removing the post-call unlock) to avoid holding the trader mutex during broker I/O}}.
 Do not alter any function names, struct names, metric names, environment keys, log strings, or the return value of identity functions (e.g., Name()).
 Keep all public behavior, identifiers, and monitoring outputs identical to the current baseline.
-Only apply the minimal edits required to implement {{having multiple runners coexist by converting the runner id to a slice of runner ids so that no runner is demoted if once a runner even with additional runner(s).}}.
+Only apply the minimal edits required to implement {{release t.mu before invoking closeLot in step.go exit triggers by unlocking prior to the call (and removing the post-call unlock) to avoid holding the trader mutex during broker I/O}}.
 Fix any compile error(s).
 Return the complete file, copy-paste ready, in IDE.